CLimeburner/Iconic-Affordance-Interactions/BlueSkyBrainstorming.md

 - Cultural crafts (origami, shadow puppetry, etc)
 - Spy gadgets
   - Elaborating on this seems tricky without referencing specific stories
+  - Lasers, grappling hooks, x-ray glasses
+- Jousting
+  - This could also possibly go under vehicle-based because of the horse, but I'm putting it under prop for now based on the lance.
+- Building with dimensional units
+  - Lego, blocks, minecraft

 **Environment-based** (involves an interface in the built environment)
 - Hacking with a keyboard